 - 1 tablespoon extra virgin olive oil

-- 2 large garlic cloves minced or grated
+- 2 garlic cloves minced or grated

 - 1/4 teaspoon kosher salt